9tin9tin9/lli_c/README.md

 ## TODO
 - [x] Implement all the functions listed in Predefined Function Section (Will not implement fork in near future)

+- [ ] Create typed ops for all combinations of types of arguments

+- [ ] Change sys ops to sys calls

+- [ ] Add tracing JIT (No idea how to implement.
+Reference: Pypy)

 - [ ] Implement Character

 - [ ] Write more tests